gdmoney/knowledge/philosophy.md

 ### Doomsday Argument
 A probabilistic argument that claims to predict the number of future members of the human species given an estimate of the total number of humans born so far.
 Simply put, it says that supposing that all humans are born in a random order, chances are that any one human is born roughly in the middle.

-If Leslie's figure is used, then 60 billion humans have been born so far, so it can be estimated that there is a 95% chance that the total number of humans N will be less than 20 × 60 billion = 1.2 trillion.
-Assuming that the world population stabilizes at 10 billion and a life expectancy of 80 years, it can be estimated that the remaining 1140 billion humans will be born in 9120 years.
-Depending on the projection of world population in the forthcoming centuries, estimates may vary, but the main point of the argument is that it is unlikely that more than 1.2 trillion humans will ever live.
+If Leslie's figure is used, then `60 billion` humans have been born so far, so it can be estimated that there is a `95%` chance that the total number of humans N will be less than `20 × 60 billion = 1.2 trillion`.
+Assuming that the world population stabilizes at `10 billion` and a life expectancy of `80 years`, it can be estimated that the remaining 1140 billion humans will be born in `9,120` years.
+Depending on the projection of world population in the forthcoming centuries, estimates may vary, but the main point of the argument is that it is unlikely that more than `1.2 trillion` humans will ever live.

 ### Lindy Effect